jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-4a.md

 - In the rude ages of society, cattle was the common instrument of commerce.
 - In old times, things were frequently valued according to the number of cattle exchanged for them, even if it must have been very inconvenient.

-Homer says that=
+Homer says that:
 - the armour of Diomede cost only 9 oxen, and
 - the armour of Glaucus cost 100 oxen.

-The following were the common instrument of commerce=
+The following were the common instrument of commerce:
 - salt in Abyssinia,
 - shells in some parts of the coast of India,
 - dried cod at Newfoundland,
 - tobacco in Virginia,
 - sugar in some of our West India colonies,
-- hides or dressed leather in some other countries, and
+- hides or dressed leather in some other countries,

-I am told that to this day, workers in a village in Scotland can carry nails instead of money to the baker's shop or the ale-house.
+- I am told that to this day, workers in a village in Scotland can carry nails instead of money to the baker's shop or the ale-house.

 {{< s v="4" >}} However, men in all countries were finally determined by irresistible reasons to prefer metals above every other commodity.